Linuxhacker0001/FlippBoards/PoisonBoard/README.md

 - 8-Pin Right Angle Header
 - 10-Pin Right Angle Header

-### BTW i havent really tested this Board jet so let me know if you have any issues!
-Also: should i add a sd card breakout board to the PoisonBoard?
+### I've made a case for this board!
+Make sure you check it out in the "Case" folder!